WaddleDeveloper7/PvPTexturePack/README.md

 # PvPTexturePack
 A simple PvP texture pack for Minecraft Bedrock.
-To install the texture pack, just open the zip file under the newest release, find the mcpack inside the zip, and run it.
-It will open Minecraft and install the texture pack.
+To install the texture pack, download the .zip file named "PvPTexturePack.mcpack.zip", and get the mcpack from inside of the zip file and run it.
-Alternative way: Download the .mcpack directly from the main branch and run it.
+Alternate option: Download the mcpack from the main branch (this is the latest version.)
+Looking for an editable version?
+Download the "PvPTexturePack.zip" from the latest version, this has the files inside of it.